 Tent/RV Campgrounds: Blackwoods is open all year.
 Flush toilets are available from May through mid-October; pit toilets are provided the rest of the year.
-Reservations through Ticketron can be made for the period from June 15 to September 15.
+Reservations can be made for the period from June 15 to September 15; see pages 6-7 for details.
 The rest of the year Blackwoods is on a first-come, first-served basis.
 Seawall is open from Memorial Day through September on a first-come, first-served basis.
 It has several walk-in tent sites.
-The limit of stay for both campgrounds is as noted below from June 14 to September 16; the rest of the year it is 30 days.
-Each campsite is limited to 8 persons.
-Both campgrounds have a few handicappedaccessible sites near accessible restrooms.
-The campgrounds usually fill up by early afternoon from mid-July through August.
+The limit of stay for both campgrounds is as noted below from May 15 through October 15; the rest of the year it is 30 days.
+Each campsite is limited to 6 persons and 1 vehicle.
+Both campgrounds have a few wheelchair-accessible sites near accessible restrooms.
+The campgrounds usually fill up by early afternoon from July through mid-September.

-Group Campgrounds: Blackwoods is open from May to mid-October.
+Group Campgrounds: Blackwoods is open from mid-May through mid-October.
 Seawall is open from Memorial Day through September.
 Reservations are required for both campgrounds; contact the park.
 Each campground has sites that accommodate up to 20 persons.